youribonnaffe/iegeek-security-camera/README.md

 There are a bunch of URLs listed here: https://github.com/guino/BazzDoorbell/issues/49, but only a few worked.

 The main issue is that once the camera is started in this factory mode, accessing the camera via the mobile application does not work anymore.
+However a workaround is to start the camera without the SD card and then insert it with the file.
+I've observed that recording on the SD card was not working anymore though.
+But at least you can try to play with the local open port and the cloud APIs at the same time.

 ## Trying to access the camera via its APIs

 On https://github.com/guino/BazzDoorbell they go as far as playing with the firware of the camera.
 As I'm not too familar with embedded software I went the applicative way and tried to find if the APIs used by the mobile application could be a way to control it remotely.

+### Android
 Recording API calls via a [proxy](https://mitmproxy.org/) becomes more and more difficult with certificate pinning and recent Android versions.
 I first looked at the logs of the application attaching Android Studio to a device, there were a few things like the domain called, sometimes a few logs.